Database Concepts#

 2. Real time processing.
 Although there are elements of MsPASS that are amenable to near real time processing of streaming data, we view real time processing as another solved problem outside the scope of this system.

-Schema in MsPASS
+Schema in MsPASS#

-Some Key Concepts
+Some Key Concepts#

 Because ObjectIds are guaranteed to be unique we use them extensively inside MsPASS to provide indices and especially as a tool to create cross-references to common data like station and source Metadata.

 ObjectIds are stored in MongoDB as a binary object we normally store in its raw form using pymongo.
-Users should be aware that a human readable for can be obtain in python by using the str attribute of ObjectId class. (i.e. if myid is an ObjectId loaded from MongoDB, the readable form is myid.str) For more on ObjectIds the following site is a good introduction.
+Users should be aware that a human readable form can be obtain in python by using the str attribute of ObjectId class. (i.e. if myid is an ObjectId loaded from MongoDB, the readable form is myid.str) For more on ObjectIds the following site is a good introduction.

-Normalized Data
+Normalized Data#

 When we started this development we planned to create a purely flat Metadata space through what MongoDB calls an embedded data model.
-As we gained experience on the system, however, we realized all seismology Metadata was better suited to make more use of what MongoDB documentation calls a normalized data model.
+As we gained experience on the system, however, we realized all seismology Metadata was better suited to make more use of what MongoDB’s documentation calls a normalized data model.
 The generic concepts these terms describe can be found here.

 At this time there are three sets of Metadata we handle by normalization.
 They are familiar concepts to anyone familiar with the relational database schema CSS3.0 used, for example, in Antelope.
 The concepts involved are: